Benefits Eligibility

 What Is the DEV Process?

 The DEV process is a thorough review of dependents currently enrolled in our health care plan.
 Its purpose is to confirm that all dependents meet the eligibility requirements as defined by our plan.
 This routine process helps us manage your benefits appropriately and consistently across our employee population.
-If you are enrolled in health coverage for a dependent (spouse, life partner, or child), you will be required to verify that your enrolled dependents meet eligibility rules under REI’s health plan.
-This process will be managed by our third-party vendor, Verifi1.

 What to Expect